 To me, a system in steady-state is a good thing.
 Input turns to output in a known steady form.
 A productive and efficient factory in the works.

-Since it is hard to achieve that state as it is, most of the time this is where I want to be, on that steady linear growth pattern.
+This is where I want to see myself, on that steady linear growth pattern.

 However, every once in a while there is a need for some exponential growth.
 Something exceptional...
 Get more output from the input you usually give.